Commonwealth of the Philippines: Independence of the Philippines

-The Commonwealth ended when the U.S. recognized Philippine independence on July 4, 1946, as scheduled.
-However, the economy remained dependent on the U.S. This was due to the Bell Trade Act, otherwise known as the Philippine Trade Act, which was a precondition for receiving war rehabilitation grants from the United States.
+The Commonwealth was dissolved when the U.S. recognized Philippine independence on July 4, 1946, as scheduled.
+However, the economy remained dependent on the U.S. due to the Bell Trade Act, otherwise known as the Philippine Trade Act, which a precondition for receiving war rehabilitation grants from the United States.

 Policies

 Uprisings and agrarian reform

-During the Commonwealth period, tenant farmers held grievances often rooted to debt caused by the sharecropping system, as well as by the dramatic increase in population, which added economic pressure to the tenant farmers' families.
-As a result, an agrarian reform program was initiated by the Commonwealth.
-However, success of the program was hampered by ongoing clashes between tenants and landowners.
+During the Commonwealth period, tenant farmers held grievances often rooted in debt caused by the sharecropping system, as well as a dramatic population boom which further strained tenant farmers' families.
+An agrarian reform program was initiated by the Commonwealth government, but its success was hampered by ongoing clashes between tenants and landowners.

-An example of these clashes includes one initiated by Benigno Ramos through his Sakdalista movement, which advocated tax reductions, land reforms, the breakup of the large estates or haciendas, and the severing of American ties.
-The uprising, which occurred in Central Luzon in May 1935, claimed about a hundred lives.
+An example of class conflict was the violence instigated by Benigno Ramos through his Sakdalista movement, which advocated tax reductions, land reform, the breakup of large estates or haciendas, and the cutting of American ties.
+His uprising, which occurred in Central Luzon in May 1935, claimed about a hundred lives.